 Pursuant to the Texas Public Information Act, as codified at Tex.
 Code ch.
 552, American Oversight makes the following request for public records.

 Requested Records

-American Oversight requests that the Office of the Governor of Texas promptly produce the following:
+American Oversight requests that the Texas Department of Health and Human Services promptly produce the following: